 - Not all crimes can be expunged.
 While the range of crimes that are eligible has increased significantly, some, such as violent offenses, remain ineligible.
 Speak with a Missouri expungement attorney to determine whether this is an option for you.

 - There is a waiting period.
-Typically, you will need to wait seven years from the disposition date for a felony and three for a misdemeanor expungement.
+Typically, you will need to wait seven years for a felony offense and three years for a misdemeanor expungement from the disposition date.
 The waiting periods are not explicitly required, however, so consult with an attorney if you want to file a petition for expunging your record.

 - The State of Missouri has 30 days to object to your petition for expungement, meaning the process is not guaranteed.
 If, for example, a municipal prosecuting attorney objects to the expungement petition, it has to be done in writing.
 Again, this is a good reason to work with an attorney who will give you the best chance of having your request granted.

 - There is a $250 fee for filing the petition.
 The court may waive this fee if you lack the financial resources.

 - You can legally answer NO when asked if you’ve ever been convicted of a crime (at least in regards to the crime expunged) if your crime is expunged.
 This means you do not have to disclose the conviction when applying for housing or jobs with most employers.

 These quick facts should give you an idea of whether getting your record expunged is right for you and an overview of the general process.
 But for more personalized information or legal advice and assistance, you should consult with a Missouri expungement attorney about the details of your case.
 Again, the law regarding expunging a criminal record is complicated and many crimes are ineligible.
 An attorney can help you determine whether you are eligible for expungement and help you complete the process step by step.

 Prostitution Expungement in Missouri